eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The intermediary registers once as a Relying Party and obtains an access certificate (see [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance)) bearing its own name and Relying Party identifier.
 This access certificate is not different from an access certificate issued to a 'normal' Relying Party, since an intermediary is, as a matter of legal fact, a Relying Party.
 2. Next, the intermediary will separately register each of the 'end' Relying Parties that uses its services, including registering the attributes the 'end' Relying Party wants to request.
 The intermediary obtains a registration certificate (see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered)) showing the name of the 'end' Relying Party.
 The Registrar verify, in a manner to be decided by a Member State, that the 'end' Relying Party is indeed using the services of the intermediary.
 If all is correct, the Registrar will issue a registration certificate containing an additional attribute stating that the 'end' Relying Party is using the services of the intermediary.
 3. When asked by an 'end' Relying Party, the intermediary will request the presentation of attributes from Wallet Units, using one or more of the flows described in [Section 4.4](#44-data-presentation-flows).
 For this, the intermediary will use their own access certificate (point 1. above) and the registration certificate of the 'end' Relying Party (point 2. above).
-4. If a Wallet Unit, during a transaction, receives an registration certificate indicating that the Relying Party uses the services of an intermediary, it verifies that the name of the intermediary in the registration certificate is identical to the name in the access certificate.
+4. If a Wallet Unit, during a transaction, receives an registration certificate indicating that the Relying Party uses the services of an intermediary, it verifies that the name and the identifier of the intermediary in the registration certificate are identical to the name and identifier in the access certificate.
 If this verification fails, the Wallet Unit treats this as a Relying Party authentication failure.
 If this verification succeeds, the Wallet Unit displays to the User the name of the intermediary when asking for User approval to present the requested attributes.
 5. The intermediary forwards the User attributes it obtained from the Wallet Unit to the 'end' Relying Party.
 There must be an interface between an intermediary and a Relying Party, over which the 'end' Relying Party can request the intermediary to request some User attributes from a Wallet Unit and that the intermediary uses to send back the attribute values presented by the Wallet Unit.
 However, specifying this interface or the (security) requirements with which it needs to comply, is out of scope of the ARF.
 In particular, it is not required that the User attributes are end-to-end encrypted between the Wallet Unit and the 'end' Relying Party, such that an intermediary would not be able to see them.

 Note that this approach implies that an intermediary (if it is acting only as an intermediary, and never as an 'end' Relying Party in its own right) will not need a registration certificate.
 Conversely, an 'end' Relying Party using the services of an intermediary will not need an access certificate.

 As discussed in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes), during a transaction, a Wallet Unit requests the User for their approval to present any User attributes to the Relying Party.
 In this process, the Wallet Unit informs the User about the authenticated identity of the intermediary (from the access certificate), and also about the identity of the 'end' Relying Party and the fact that this Relying Party is using the services of the intermediary (from the registration certificate).

+For high-level requirements on this topic, see [Topic 52].

 ### 3.12 Conformity Assessment Bodies (CAB)